isomerpages/tp-virtualcampus/media/performing-arts/_posts/2022-06-17-post-Dikir Barat.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Temasek Polytechnic (TP) Dikir Barat is a vibrant traditional Malay art
+<p>Temasek Polytechnic (TP) Dikir Barat is a vibrant Malay performing arts
-form involving 15 or more performers, including lead singers who engage in responsorial singing accompanied by Malay percussion.</p>
+ensemble that brings together strong vocals, rhythmic percussion and poetic storytelling in a high-energy, team-based format.
+Anchored in pantun and lyrical creativity, the group features coordinated choral responses, lead vocalists and traditional percussion — delivering performances that are dynamic, engaging and culturally rooted.</p>
 <p></p>
-<p>Rooted in poetry and creative lyrics, TP Dikir actively takes part in
-numerous high profile, poly-wide and external public performances.
-The group has won earned multiple awards at the annual national competitions, such as "Piala Suara Serumpun" (Cluster of Voices Trophy).</p>
+<p>TP Dikir Barat is an active presence at major campus and public platforms,
+and is also a recognised award-winning contender at national-level competitions such as “Piala Suara Serumpun” (Cluster of Voices Trophy).
+Beyond competitive performances, the group also explores creative production work — such as “Berani Berubah” (2022) — a student-led video and music production that presents contemporary themes through original lyrical storytelling and a polished, modern presentation, while retaining the core dikir barat elements of responsorial vocals and percussion for broad audience appeal.</p>
+<p></p>
 </td>
 <td rowspan="1" colspan="1">
 <div class="isomer-image-wrapper">